Simple Sweet Cornbread

 Grease pan, round or square (small or medium-sized).
 Mix all dry ingredients in a large bowl.
 In a separate bowl, lightly beat egg, then add milk and vegetable oil (or alternate fat) and beat until combined.
 Add egg/milk/oil mixture to the dry ingredient and mix together until just combined into a batter--though there's little chance of making "tough" cornbread through over-mixing.
 Pour batter into pan.
 Place in oven and bake for 20 to 25 minutes.

 Serve warm.
-Can be served with chili or with butter and maple syrup.
+Can be served with chili or with butter and maple syrup or honey.